facebook pixel Skip to Main Content

 Do prerequisite courses need to be taken at ISU?

-No, courses that that transfer into ISU as equivalent credit as well as courses that have been approved by ISU School of Nursing can be taken and credits transferred from other accredited colleges and universities.
+No, you may take courses at any regionally accredited institution; however, meeting with an advisor before taking courses is best to ensure transferability.
 You may be required to submit a School of Nursing Course Petition or an Undergraduate Student Petition for consideration of some transfer credits.
 See the School of Nursing Course Petitions and Transfer Credits sections below.

 How do I determine if the classes I have already taken are equivalent to the prerequisite requirements for the Nursing Program?

-Unofficial transcripts can be e-mailed to the School of Nursing at sonadvis@isu.edu for evaluation by an adviser to help you determine what, if any, courses you may need to take to meet the prerequisites for the application and admission process.
+Unofficial transcripts can be e-mailed to the School of Nursing at sonadvis@isu.edu for evaluation by an adviser to help you determine this.
 You may be required to petition the ISU School of Nursing for consideration of some transfer credits.
-Petitions are often required for courses with a title that is different from the ISU course title specified in the prerequisite list, occasionally required for out-of-state credits, and necessary if you have a combination of two or more courses that you believe meets one of the prerequisite courses.
-If necessary, advising appointments can be completed in person or over the phone.
-You may schedule an appointment with an adviser by clicking on the appointment buttons.
+Advising appointments can be completed in person, via Zoom, or by phone.
+You may schedule an appointment with an adviser by clicking the appointment button.

 Does it matter when I complete program prerequisite courses?